 In 2016, about 400 medical and dental clinics/practices as well as 20 hospitals and hospital departments sent their specimens to our institution.
 Because of the key role histopathology plays in terms of diagnostics and therapy planning, we maintain a close relationship with almost every other medical discipline.
 With our reports, we aim to answer every relevant diagnostic question in view of the source and type of the specimen and any further clinical questions.
 If additional clinical information is required we seek immediate direct contact to our colleagues in both hospitals and private practices in order to prevent any delays in the clinical management.

-The consultants of our department regularly receive external requests for second opinion on endocrine pathology, pathology of the salivary glands, vascular pathology and pathology of the gastrointestinal tract.
+The consultants of our department regularly receive external requests for second opinion on endocrine pathology, pathology of the salivary glands and pathology of the gastrointestinal tract.
 In the same way we also seek advice in complex differential diagnostic issues from external consulting partners or engage them as reference pathologists if, for example, the guidelines of the German Society for Digestive and Metabolic Disorders (DGVS) or the European Crohn’s and Colitis Organisation (ECCO) require an external opinion.

 List of reference centres and partners we are collaborating with: